howtographql/howtographql/content/backend/graphql-node-typescript/4-a-simple-query.md

 Let's walk through the numbered comments again:

+1. The `Link` type defines the TypeScript object strucutre that we wish to use in our code.
 1. The `links` variable is used to store the links at runtime.
 For now, everything is stored only _in-memory_ rather than being persisted in a database.
 1. You're adding a new resolver for the `feed` root field.
 Notice that a resolver always has to be named _exactly_ after